Luk1e/CapstoneProject/README.md

 3. **Configure your database connection**:
    1. Open the `application.properties` file located in the `src/main/resources` directory.
+   2. Create a database named "capstone-project".
-   2. Update the database connection details (e.g., URL, username, password) to match your MySQL server configuration.
+   3. Update the database connection details (e.g., URL, port, username, password) to match your MySQL server configuration.
+   4. Run the database.

 4. **Run the backend application**:
    Start the BackendApplication from your IDE or using the following Maven command